heroiclabs/nakama-dart/README.md

 ---
 ## 🚦 Current Status

-Almost all basic functions which are necessary to start playing around with Nakama are ready to use.
-Please feel free to give your feedback with creating an issue.
-I am currently working on getting a 100 % coverage with this SDK.
+This is the 1.0-Prerelease.
+Feel free to play around and give some final feebdack.
+All basic functions are ready to use.

 ## 🚀 Getting Started